 Medical Marijuana for Cancer Symptoms

 Medical marijuana has been found to reduce side effects of cancer and cancer treatment while improving quality of life.
 The medical marijuana program in Minnesota regularly collects patients’ feedback on their symptoms.
 Cancer patients reported symptoms of:

 - Disturbed sleep

 - Nausea and vomiting

-Patients reported a significant reduction in the severity of these symptoms after using cannabis.
+Patients reported a significant reduction in the severity of these symptoms after using cannabis medicine.
 Overall, medical marijuana was well tolerated and some patients had lasting levels of improvement.
 As reported by Nucleus One, medical marijuana can decrease or substitute opioid prescriptions with fewer side effects, better quality of effects, better symptom management and less withdrawal potential.

-Cannabis has widespread support as a palliative treatment for cancer.
+Medical cannabis has widespread support as a palliative treatment for cancer.
 Researchers collected and analyzed data from cancer patients participating in a medical cannabis treatment program to see if patients found relief from common cancer side effects.
 Out of the patients who remained in the study after 6 months, 95.9% reported an improvement in their condition.